-All persons wishing to undertake a controlled function in an investment firm licensee must be approved by the CBB prior to their appointment, subject to the variations contained in AU-1.2.3 to AU-1.2.5.
+Investment firm licensee must obtain the CBB's prior written approval for any person wishing to undertake a controlled function in an investment firm licensee.
+The approval from the CBB must be obtained prior to their appointment, subject to the variations contained in Paragraphs AU-1.2.3 to AU-1.2.5.